ShawkyZ/BlockedOrNot/README.md

 ## How To Use:
 1- Get The ID Of The User (You Can Get It From Your Facebook Messages).

-2- Click Check Button And Watit For The Result.
+2- Click The Check Button And Wait For The Result.

 > Works On Windows Vista , 7 , 8 Since The .NET 3.5 is Supported On It.